floppyfish14/roboTrader/README.md

 - 3. Do a quick moving sum average (MSA) using pandas (faster than numpy)
 - 4. If current price is above MSA sell, if below, buy
 - 5. Trade no more than 2% of total Bitcoin or USD
-- 6. TODO: Add a percent gain or loss function for a 24 hour period
+- 6. Chart total Portfolio Value

 ## To setup
 Create an account at coinbase pro.
 Create api keys, pass, and secret.
 Put these in the files specified in code in the '/keys' directory.
 For example, if you are using the sandbox api (for testing) it would be: